The world we love is changing. This is why skis, such as the Volkl RTM 73, now exist.

 The very name, Volkl, has a distinct history of skiing excellence and it seems that their RTM 73s are the first rung on that ladder.
 This model has an inherit bias towards those who are either at a beginner or intermediate level, searching for a ski that is easy to turn, forgiving but also able to let its hair down on occasion, primarily on the piste, but also playing in the soft stuff.

-On a middle of the range 159cm ski, the RTM 73s are 73mm underfoot (unsurprisingly!), 120mm at the tip and 105mm at the rear – a shape not dissimilar to a Dynastar Omerglass Ti, serving a similar purposes on the 73s.
+On a middle of the range 159cm ski, the RTM 73s are 73mm underfoot (unsurprisingly!), 120mm at the tip and 105mm at the rear – a shape not dissimilar to a Dynastar Omerglass Ti, serving a similar purpose on the 73s.

-The wide nose allows weight to be better distributed, making skiing in powder like child’s play, negating the threat of the tips becoming bogged-down.
+The wide nose allows the weight to be better distributed, making skiing in powder like child’s play, negating the threat of the tips becoming bogged-down.

 Underfoot, a sidecut measuring 73mm gives the ski a real feeling of grip, similar to that of most high-performance skis and a radius, on a ski measuring 159cm, of 12.9m that makes the 73s just as happy to ski tight slalom turns or rock amazing open carves.
 Either way, they cling to the snow like glue, even at high speeds.